graphhopper/graphhopper/README.md

 This will produce gpx results similar named as the input files.

-### Matching Service
+### UI and matching Service

 Start via:
 ```bash
 ./map-matching.sh action=start-server
 ```

+Access the simple UI via localhost:8989.

-Now you can post GPX files and get back snapped results as GPX or as compatible GraphHopper JSON.
+You can post GPX files and get back snapped results as GPX or as compatible GraphHopper JSON.
 An example curl request is:
 ```bash
 curl -XPOST -H "Content-Type: application/gpx+xml" -d @/path/to/gpx/file.gpx "localhost:8989/match?vehicle=car&max_nodes_to_visit=1000&force_repair=true&type=json"
 ```